 These works are not abstractions, but are born from a world of ideas.
 They are infused with a myriad of influences related to his varied interests and passions.
 As a child, he was captivated by the loneliness and the vastness of the land and its indigenous and pioneer structures.
 Therefore he draws from nature, ancient culture and artifacts.
 He is also interested in Buddhist philosophy, science fiction, classical and modern design theory.

 Process and Media

 In my compositions I am using a classic proportioning system found in nature and classic architecture – known as the golden section or golden ratio.
 This system is ingrained in me through my years as an architect.
-These pieces represents my continued explorations of the these questions:
+These pieces represent my continued explorations of the these questions:

 How is abstraction used most effectively to evoke a feeling or sense of place?